When Julian Lennon Joined the Family Business with ‘Valotte’

 "It's not a conscious effort to sing like that.
-When you sing, you sing," he protested in a 1986 interview with Creem.
+When you sing, you sing," Julian protested in a 1986 interview with Creem.
 "It's not like I'm like -- what do you call those guys who mimic people?
 Whatever comes out, comes out.
-Especially for the first album -- that's when I really started singing, so there's no way I knew how to mimic anybody.
+Especially for the first album: That's when I really started singing, so there's no way I knew how to mimic anybody.
 It was just what came natural."

-Regardless, with John Lennon's murder still less than five years in the past -- and his last posthumous solo hit, "Nobody Told Me," having hit the Top 10 on both sides of the Atlantic earlier in 1984 -- Julian quickly found himself besieged on either side by fans and critics who either thought he sounded too much or not enough like John.
+Regardless, with John Lennon's murder still less than five years in the past – and his last posthumous solo hit, "Nobody Told Me," having hit the Top 10 on both sides of the Atlantic earlier in 1984 – Julian quickly found himself besieged by fans and critics who either thought he sounded too much or not enough like John.
 Selling two million copies of your first album, as Julian eventually did with Valotte, can be a bewildering experience even under the best of circumstances; for Lennon, who was only 21 at the time, it must have been particularly discombobulating.

 "No, I didn't," Lennon told an incredulous Melody Maker in 1984 when asked if he had a lot of money growing up.
-"Still haven't ... never have had.
+"Still haven't – never have had.
 I've had as much as anyone else."
-In fact, he added, while he stood to eventually inherit part of a trust, he and his mother had "been scraping around in flats ever since the word go."
+In fact, Lennon added, while he stood to eventually inherit part of a trust, he and his mother had "been scraping around in flats ever since the word go."